-- Register FIO addresses on the @edge domain.
+- Register a free FIO addresses on the @edge domain.

 - Register your own FIO domain.
 For example, @example could be registered.